2 August 2017

 Once the runners had disappeared into the next field, the cheering squad, including Tash’s two children who’d been left in my care, stood around getting wetter and wetter.
-We talked about waterproof clothing, the possibility of a big Spitfire tent for cheerleaders to wait in and whether there was such a thing as a reverse rain dance while we waited for them to come back.
+We talked about waterproof clothing, the possibility of a big tent for cheerleaders to wait in and whether there was such a thing as a reverse rain dance while we waited for them to come back.
 Tash’s children had been told to stay close to me.
 To their credit they were extremely obedient.
 The only problem was, with rain soaked glasses I couldn’t see very well so every time I turned around I tripped over them.
 The poor things were lucky to survive the ordeal and I’ve come to the conclusion I probably shouldn’t be trusted with children.

-Once the last of the soggy Spitfire ladies had come past I could relax again for a while.
+Once the last of the soggy runners had come past I could relax again for a while.
 Well, if you can call huddling into my artic coat looking through a blur of raindrops on my glasses relaxing.
 The amazing Annie wasn’t running tonight.
 This really wasn’t the weather for ladies in their eighties to be out, never mind running through muddy woods.
 When I noticed her absence at the start I’d breathed a sigh of relief.
 If she’d been out there in all the mud I’d have been worried about her all race.

 The RR10 Course at Itchen Valley is a convoluted thing, starting and finishing at High Hill Field.
 The runners circle the fields, go up and down hills and meander through Vocus Copse, River Copse and parts of the Go Ape trails, somehow crossing High Hill Field in both directions.
 While we waited for the first finishers we caught glimpses of runners through the trees, seemingly going in several directions at once.
 I began to wonder if we’d ever see Luis again.
 Without his glasses he could we lost in the woods forever.

-As each Spitfire finished they joined the cheering team.
+As each runner finished they joined the cheering team.
 The state of their legs, trainers and shorts was an indication of just how muddy it was out on the course.
 Cross country running in England, even in summer, is not a sport for clean freaks.
 It’s a surprise Commando likes it so much really.

 Tash was up there with the fast boys, as expected.
 This did at least mean my childminding duties were over for the evening.
-Somehow I’d managed not to accidentally maim either of them while I was in charge, although I’m fairly sure I tried on them a couple of times.
+Somehow I’d managed not to accidentally maim either of them while I was in charge, although I’m fairly sure I trod on them a couple of times.
 I’d call that a result, all things considered.
 Wet glasses, camera duties and looking after children is harder than it sounds.